Mechanical-Advantage/AdvantageScope/docs/docs/tab-reference/statistics.md

 #### Spread

 - [**Standard Deviation:**](https://en.wikipedia.org/wiki/Standard_deviation) The most common statistical measure of variation, where a lower value indicates less variation.
-68% of the data falls within one standard deviation of the mean.
+For normally distributed data, approximately 68% of the data falls within one standard deviation of the mean.
-- [**Mean Absolute Deviation:**](https://en.wikipedia.org/wiki/Average_absolute_deviation) The average distance between each value and the mean.
-This is an alternative to the standard deviation.
+- [**Median Absolute Deviation:**](https://en.wikipedia.org/wiki/Median_absolute_deviation) The median of the absolute deviations from the data's median.
+This is a measure of statistical dispersion that is more resilient to outliers than the standard deviation.
-- [**Interquartile Range:**](https://en.wikipedia.org/wiki/Interquartile_range) The difference between the third and first quartiles (75th percentile and 25th percentile), less affected by outliers than the standard deviation or mean absolute deviation.
+- [**Interquartile Range:**](https://en.wikipedia.org/wiki/Interquartile_range) The difference between the third and first quartiles (75th percentile and 25th percentile), less affected by outliers than the standard deviation.
 - [**Skewness:**](https://en.wikipedia.org/wiki/Skewness) A measure of the asymmetric skew of the data.
 A negative value indicates a tail to the left, a positive value indicates a tail to the right, and a zero value suggests a symmetric distribution.

 #### Percentiles